-Prediction task only: The distance between the point of disappearance of the ball and the target rectangle (that is, the occluded distance) is estimated accurately with a Weber Fraction of 5% [40].[41]
-No between-participant variability is assumed here.
+Prediction task only: The distance between the point of disappearance of the ball and the target rectangle (that is, the occluded distance) is estimated with a Weber Fraction of 5%, as reported in the literature [40].
+We further assume that this distance is estimated accurately or, if biases in depth perception impact accuracy, that these biases also impact the perceived speed of the ball in such a way that these biases cancel out.
+Out of these two scenarios, we believe the latter is more likely, as it is quite established in the literature that depth is underestimated in VR [41], and an underestimation of depth would lead to an underestimation of the physical distance between the point of disappearance and the target rectangle.
+However, this bias in depth perception should also lead the observer to underestimate the physical speed of the ball in the same way, causing both biases to cancel each other out.
+Between-participant variability is neglected here.

-Motion Prediction – For the motion prediction task, under the above assumptions, participants are expected to respond between 0.12 and 0.2s earlier during the Opposite Direction motion profile than during the Static motion profile (Figure 3A).
+Prediction – For the prediction task, under the above assumptions, participants are expected to respond between 0.12 and 0.2s earlier during the Opposite Direction motion profile than during the Static motion profile (Figure 3A).
 Our model further predicts that visual self-motion during motion observation will lead to higher variability in responses.
 Measuring the relation between self-motion and variability is not straight-forward because self-motion should cause an underestimation of the occlusion duration.
-A shorter predicted interval should in turn be related to lower variability.
+If most noise behaves according to Weber’s Law, noise should be proportional to the mean length of the extrapolated interval.
+A shorter predicted interval should thus in turn be related to lower variability (in absolute terms) even if self-motion has no direct effect on precision.
 Figure 3B illustrates the expected relationship between biases in prediction, the motion profile, and variability in responses.

 Figure 3: A. Predicted data for the timing error in the prediction task, divided up by occlusion durations (x axis) and motion profile (color-coded; left-most: “Observer Static”; in the middle: “Opposite Directions”; right-most “Same Directions”).
 B. Predicted data for variability in the prediction task.
 The y axis displays the standard deviation of the extrapolated duration per condition and participant, while the x axis corresponds to the mean of the extrapolated duration per condition and participant.
 The motion profile is coded with different colors and line types (red and continuous for “Observer Static”, yellow and dashed for “Opposite Directions” and blue and dashed-and-dotted for “Same Direction”).
-The line correspond to the regression line for the respective condition.
+The lines are regression lines for their respective condition.

 Speed estimation – Here, we expect to replicate the findings from our previous study [30]: There we found that participants largely estimated speed with the same degree of accuracy when they were static as when they were moving in the same direction as the target.
 In line with these results, visually simulated self-motion in the opposite direction to the ball should lead to an overestimation of ball speed (Hypothesis 2a; see Figure 4A).
 Since we use a higher self-motion speed than in our previous study, we also expect that precision will be lower for visual self-motion in the opposite direction to the ball (Hypothesis 2b, see Figure 4B).